sahilwarkhade/LearnNotion_server/README.md

 infrastructure, and deployment scripts and configuration.
 6. Testing: The description of the testing process, types of testing, test frameworks and tools used.
-7. Future Enhancements: The list of potential future enhancements to the platform, explanation of how these enhancements would improve the platform, estimated timeline and priority for implementing these enhancements.
+7. Future Enhancements: The list of potential future enhancements to the system, explanation of how these enhancements would improve the system, estimated timeline and priority for implementing these enhancements.

-In summary, StudyNotion is a versatile and intuitive ed-tech platform that is designed to provide an immersive learning experience to students and a platform for instructors to showcase their expertise.
-In the following sections, we will delve into the technical details of the platform, which will provide a comprehensive understanding of the platform's features and functionalities.
+In summary, LearnNotion is a versatile and intuitive Learning Management System(LMS) that is designed to provide an immersive learning experience to students and a system for instructors to showcase their expertise.
+In the following sections, we will delve into the technical details of the system, which will provide a comprehensive understanding of the system's features and functionalities.

 ## System Architecture

-The StudyNotion ed-tech platform consists of three main components: the front end, the back end, and the database.
-The platform follows a client-server architecture, with the front end serving as the client and the back end and database serving as the server.
+The LearnNotion Learning Management System(LMS) consists of three main components: the front end, the back end, and the database.
+The system follows a client-server architecture, with the front end serving as the client and the back end and database serving as the server.

 ### Front-end

-The front end of the platform is built using ReactJS, ReactJS allows for the creation of dynamic and responsive user interfaces, which are critical for providing an engaging learning experience to the students.
+The front end of the system is built using ReactJS, ReactJS allows for the creation of dynamic and responsive user interfaces, which are critical for providing an engaging learning experience to the students.
 The front end communicates with the back end using RESTful API calls

 ### Back-end

-The back end of the platform is built using NodeJS and ExpressJS,.
+The back end of the system is built using NodeJS and ExpressJS,.
 The back end provides APIs for the front end to consume, which include functionalities such as user authentication, course creation, and course consumption.
 The back end also handles the logic for processing and storing the course content and user data.